johanjdejager/GitGitHubMasterlcass/README.md

 # GitGitHubMasterlcass
-First repository of the LPA's Git and GitHub Masterclass
+First repository of the LPA's Git and GitHub Masterclass.